goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 This sounds simple enough in principle, but how do you teach a model to learn from these preferences.
 I.e reward modeling.

-[ADD YOU CAN SKIP THIS FOR NOW AND COME BACK WHEN YOU GET A BETTER IDEA ABOUT HOW LLMSs work]
+> Note: We will be talking more in depth about RL algorithms in the next section.
+The topics in RL are rather complicated and usually talked in the end after an LLM is trained.
+So you can skip this part for now if it is daunting.

-**Reward Modeling in RLHF**
+**Reward predictor in RLHF**

 The following blogs helped me while writing this section

 - [HF blog on RLHF](https://huggingface.co/blog/rlhf)
 - [Chip Huyen's blog on RLHF](https://huyenchip.com/2023/05/02/rlhf.html)

-The preference predictor model estimates the probability that a human would prefer trajectory segment σ¹ over σ²:
+The reward predictor is trained to predict which of two given trajectories(σ¹, σ²) will be prefered by a human

 $$
 \hat{P}\left[\sigma^{1} \succ \sigma^{2}\right]=\frac{\exp \sum \hat{r}\left(o_{t}^{1}, a_{t}^{1}\right)}{\exp \sum \hat{r}\left(o_{t}^{1}, a_{t}^{1}\right)+\exp \sum \hat{r}\left(o_{t}^{2}, a_{t}^{2}\right)}
 $$

-The reward function is trained using cross-entropy loss to match human preferences:
+It is trained using cross-entropy loss to match human preferences:

 $$
 \operatorname{loss}(\hat{r})=-\sum_{\left(\sigma^{1}, \sigma^{2}, \mu\right) \in D} \mu(1) \log \hat{P}\left[\sigma^{1} \succ \sigma^{2}\right]+\mu(2) \log \hat{P}\left[\sigma^{2} \succ \sigma^{1}\right]